 On February 14, 2018, a 19-year old student used a legally purchased firearm to take the lives of 17 students at his high school.
-There have been over 30 mass shootings and more than one school shooting per week in 2018 alone.
+On May 18, 2018, a shooter killed ten people at Santa Fe High School in Texas.
+There have been over 100 mass shootings and more than one school shooting per week in 2018 alone.
 On average, there 13,000 gun homicides every year in the United States.
 We have a problem with gun violence in this country.

 In their refusal to take up real, concrete legislation at the federal level, it has become abundantly clear that our federal representatives are willing to trade “thoughts and prayers” and votes for NRA money.
 Much like many of our other fights at the federal level, it is extremely hard to convince a Republican-controlled Congress to do the right thing, even when our children’s lives are on the line.
 Therefore, we must turn to the states to pass laws to prevent gun violence in our communities.

 The federal government can set standards and practices that apply to all states around gun safety.
 But states have the option of passing additional measures to protect their own residents from gun violence.
 States have different laws that range from good to terrible.
 To advocate for gun safety in your state, you should:

 - Learn what the gun laws are in your state